Functional Extreme-PLS: Theoretical framework

-Before undertaking an inference procedure based on the empirical tail-moments in \eqref{eq:solution2}, let us introduce the model characteristics.
+where $\vfi:\R\to \R^+$ is some test function such that Let us recall that $\vfi \in \RV_\tau(+\infty)$ is a standard notation meaning that $\varphi$ is regularly varying at infinity with index $\tau$.
+The definition is recalled below for the sake of completeness, see \cite{bingham_goldie_teugels_1987} for further details. \begin{defn}[$\RV_\tau(+\infty)$] A positive measurable function $V$ defined on some neighbourhood $[x_0,+\infty)$ of infinity and such that, for all $x>0$, is said to be regularly-varying at infinity with index $\tau$. \end{defn} The influence of $\tau$ (and thus of $\varphi$) on the FEPLS direction $w_\varphi(y)$ is discussed in Remark \ref{rmk:role_phi} and illustrated on simulations in Section~\ref{sec-sim}.
+Before undertaking an inference procedure based on the empirical tail-moments in \eqref{eq:solution2}, let us introduce the four model assumptions \eqref{hyp:2rv}, \eqref{eq:single_index_model}, \eqref{hyp:link} and~\eqref{hyp:vonmises}.
 An extreme-value framework is considered where the response variable $Y$ is heavy-tailed to the second order.
-As such, denote the generalized inverse function or quantile function of the cdf $F$ by $y\mapsto F^-(y):=\inf \{ x \in \R, F(x)\ge y\}$.
-The tail quantile function is then $U(t):=F^-(1-1/t)$ and is assumed to belong to the class of second-order regularly-varying functions, {\it i.e.}, \begin{itemize} \item $2\RV_{\gamma,\rho}(+\infty)$: There exist $\gamma\in (0,1),\rho\le 0$ and an auxiliary function $A$ ultimately of constant sign with $A(t)\to 0$ as $t\to+\infty$ such that:
+To this end, denote the generalized inverse function or quantile function of the cdf $F$ by $u\mapsto F^-(u):=\inf \{ x \in \R : F(x)\ge u\}$.
+The tail quantile function is then $t\geq 1\mapsto U(t):=F^-(1-1/t)$ and is assumed to belong to the class of second-order regularly-varying functions: